-It is widely believed that there could be infinitely many local minima \cite{Understanding_ML_SSS'14} for an FNN architecture and a loss function, some of which can lead to efficient learning.
-However, we lack a fundamental understanding of which minima the optimization algorithm selects due to a lack of: $i)$ understanding of training dynamics, and $ii)$ mathematical tools to describe the landscape of the loss function of large FNNs \cite{Weinan_E_Math_Under_NNB_ML'20}.
+There could be infinitely many local minima \cite{Understanding_ML_SSS'14} for an FNN architecture and a loss function, some of which can lead to efficient learning.
+However, we lack a fundamental insight on which minima the optimization algorithm selects due to a lack of: $i)$ understanding of training dynamics, and $ii)$ mathematical tools to describe the landscape of the loss function of large FNNs \cite{Weinan_E_Math_Under_NNB_ML'20}.
 Apart from these formidable challenges, the back-propagating gradients that are involved in error back-propagation are often random gradients with unknown distributions.
-These render the development of almost all \textit{high-dimensional statistics} \cite{wainwright_2019,vershynin_2018} nearly useless, especially when one is trying to determine the non-asymptotic testing performance limits of an FNN-based classification AI/ML algorithm.\footnote{For a regression AI/ML algorithm, on the other hand, the authors of \cite{Getu_Blind_DL_Estimator'22} are the first to provide asymptotic and non-asymptotic fundamental testing performance limits for a ReLU FNN-based regression AI/ML algorithm.
-The authors of \cite{arXiv_Getu_DeepSC_Performance_Limits'23}, meanwhile, derive the asymptotic performance limits on a DL-based text semantic communication system subjected to interference.} These fundamental testing performance limits may pave the way to being able to interpret trained deep networks that solve classification AI/ML problems.
-Nonetheless, no fundamental works have been managed yet -- to the best of our knowledge -- to quantify the testing performance limits of DL-based classifiers trained with \textit{cross-entropy loss} or \textit{hinge loss}.
+These render the development of almost all \textit{high-dimensional statistics} \cite{wainwright_2019} nearly useless, especially when one is trying to determine the non-asymptotic testing performance limits of an FNN-based classification AI/ML algorithm.\footnote{For a regression AI/ML algorithm, the authors of \cite{Getu_Blind_DL_Estimator'22} are the first to provide asymptotic and non-asymptotic fundamental testing performance limits for a ReLU FNN-based regression AI/ML algorithm.
+The authors of \cite{Getu_TWC'24} derive the asymptotic performance limits on a DL-based text semantic communication system subjected to interference.} These fundamental testing performance limits may pave the way to the rigorous interpretation of trained deep networks solving classification AI/ML problems.
+To the best of our knowledge, nonetheless, no fundamental works that quantify the testing performance limits of DL-based classifiers -- trained with \textit{cross-entropy loss or hinge loss} -- have been managed yet.
 This is the motivation and context behind our work on the fundamental testing performance limits of FNN-based binary classifiers trained with hinge loss.
-Consequently, this paper's key contributions are outlined below.